What are children doing at 3-4 years?

 - finds it hard to handle small objects – for example, a pencil or crayon

-- isn’t drawing simple shapes.
+- isn’t scribbling or drawing simple shapes.

 When to be concerned about child development at 4 years